About 25% of Wake County secondary students have an F in one or more courses during pandemic

 CARY, N.C.
 (WTVD) -- The Wake County Public School System released troubling information on first-quarter grading and attendance during the COVID-19 pandemic.

-Approximately a quarter of secondary students had an F in one or more courses and approximately 8.8% of students have four or more absences, according to information discussed during a work session Tuesday for district board members.
+Approximately a quarter of secondary students -- grades 6 through 12 -- had an F in one or more courses and approximately 8.8% of students have four or more absences, according to information discussed during a work session Tuesday for district board members.

+The district is trying to get to the root cause of what's causing it.

+"There's a pretty wide range and it could range from anywhere from housing instability and moving to food insecurity sometimes it's about caring for another sibling or it's that students are working because they're trying to support their families financially," said WCPSS Asst.
+Superintendent for Student Support Services Paul Koh.

+"While there are obviously multiple factors at play here often outside of our control and while given the trends that we're seeing across the state and the nation that perhaps make a decline in grades and student attendance less than surprising, any time we see an increase in the number of students that are struggling, regardless of the circumstances, we are of course concerned and also committed to finding opportunities to improve outcome," added WCPSS Asst.
+Superintendent for Academics Drew Cook.
-The board has its meeting on Tuesday evening and among the topics on the agenda is approval of a second-semester plan.

-Superintendent Cathy Moore will request approval of the plan, which would allow high school students to return to school for in-person instruction on a three-week rotation.
+The board met Tuesday evening and among the topics on the agenda was approval of a second-semester plan, which would allow high school students to return to school for in-person instruction on a three-week rotation.

 Board members also discussed the 2021-2022 calendar for traditional, modified and multi-track year round during Tuesday's work session.